ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-cartesian-product.md

 Points in $3$-space are necessary in describing the [position](/position) of objects and particles in space and thus set up the study of [motion](\kinematics), the causes of that motion and, ultimately, the rest of physics.

-Moreover, $2$-space (and less frequently $3$-space) is useful in plotting and making inferences from data, as well as visualizing functions over numbers.
+Moreover, $2$-space (and less frequently $3$-space) is used in plotting and making inferences from data as well as visualizing functions over an interval of numbers.